-Upward from there are the BLUEDOT surfboard range of PU boards (PU means polyester construction, a foam core layer of glass and sealed with resin) a really good option.
+Upward from there are the ABC range of PU surfboards (PU means polyester construction, a foam core layer of glass and sealed with resin) are a really good option.
 These are a step up from the CORTEZ and TORQ boards again offering far more refined shapes and construction alongside further potential to advance your wave riding.

 Moulded and Epoxy boards are undoubtedly hard wearing and tougher than PU boards but the compromise is always durability versus performance.